-If you're in the market for one of the best portable monitors that money can buy, then you're looking for a screen that's compact and lightweight – one that can travel around with you and provide some additional screen space whether you're in a hotel room or a coffee shop.
+If you're in the market for one of the best portable monitors that money can buy today in 2022, then you're looking for a screen that's compact and lightweight – one that can travel around with you and provide some additional screen space whether you're in a hotel room or a coffee shop.

 The good news is that there are now plenty of top-quality portable monitors available to purchase; the bad news is that you've then got the job of sifting through them all to find the best one.
 The model that's right for you might not be the model that's right for everyone else, which means it pays to do your research.

 And that's where this best portable monitor list comes in – we've spread our nets far and wide to bring you the very best options in this category, and we'll explain all the differences and similarities between the various models in the write-up below.

 If you need something else alongside your portable monitor, then we've got plenty of other buying guides for you to check out as well: make sure you peruse our list of best gaming monitors for your gaming rig, our list of the best 4K monitors for the sharpest possible pictures, our list of best ultrawide monitors for even more screen space, and there's the best curved gaming monitor guide too.

 Don't forget that this year's Amazon Prime Day sale is about to take place, too.
 This sales event frequently sees portable monitors discounted, so it could be worth keeping your upgrade powder dry until you see what's on offer.
 A fat discount could be on the cards.